telerik/maui-docs/controls/templatedpicker/templatedpicker-styling.md

 ## TemplatedPicker Styling

-* `PlaceholderLabelStyle`(of type *Style* with target type **Label**): Defines the style applied to the placeholder label.
+* `PlaceholderLabelStyle` (of type `Style` with target type `Label`)&mdash;Defines the style applied to the placeholder label.

-* `DisplayLabelStyle`(of type *Style* with target type **Label**): Defines the style applied to the label which is visualized when item from the selector is picked.
+* `DisplayLabelStyle` (of type `Style` with target type `Label`)&mdash;Defines the style applied to the label which is visualized when an item from the selector is picked.

-TemplatedPicker exposes the following properties for styling its Border and Background Color:
+The TemplatedPicker exposes the following properties for styling its border and background color:

-* `BackgroundColor`: Defines the background color of the picker.
+* `BackgroundColor`&mdash;Defines the background color of the picker.

-* `BorderColor`: Defines the border color of the picker.
+* `BorderColor`&mdash;Defines the border color of the picker.

-* `BorderThickness`: Specifies the border thickness of the picker.
-Default value is `new Thickness(0,0,0,1)`.
+* `BorderThickness`&mdash;Specifies the border thickness of the picker.
+The default value is `new Thickness(0,0,0,1)`.

-* `CornerRadius`: Specifies the corner radius of the picker.
+* `CornerRadius`&mdash;Specifies the corner radius of the picker.

 ### PlaceholderLabel Style